PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Introduction

-The phase-retrieval problem has been studied extensively over several decades.
+The phase retrieval problem has been studied extensively over several decades.
 We do not attempt to provide a comprehensive literature review here; instead, we highlight here only some of the pertinent and diverse approaches to this problem that we are aware of.
-A large body of literature is dedicated to the phase-retrieval problem for the case where the signal to be recovered has no structure and is non-sparse. ``Phaselift" proposed by Candes \emph{et al.} \cite{Candes1} and ``PhaseCut" proposed by Waldspurger \emph{et al.} \cite{Waldspurger} are examples of convex relaxation methods to solve the problem using semi-definite programming using $\mathcal{O}(n \log(n))$ measurements.
-While algorithms based on SDP provide theoretical performance guarantees and are robust to noise, they suffer from a high computational complexity of $\mathcal{O}(n^3)$ rendering them unsuited for many practical applications that require $n$ to scale\footnote{This limits the use of SDP-based methods to small to moderate values of $n$ in practice.
+A large body of literature is dedicated to the phase retrieval problem for the case where the signal to be recovered has no structure and is not sparse. ``Phaselift" proposed by Candes \emph{et al.} \cite{Candes1} and ``PhaseCut" proposed by Waldspurger \emph{et al.} \cite{Waldspurger} are examples of convex optimization methods to solve the problem using semi-definite programming with $\Theta(n \log(n))$ measurements.
+While algorithms based on SDP provide theoretical performance guarantees and are robust to noise, they suffer from a high computational complexity of $\mathcal{O}(n^3)$ rendering them unsuited for many practical applications that require $n$ to scale.\footnote{This limits the use of SDP-based methods to small to moderate values of $n$ in practice.
 In contrast, we show simulations in the paper where $n$ can be very large, even as large as $10^{10}$.
-See Figures \ref{fig:fig1_performance} and \ref{fig:fig3_time_complexity}}.
-In \cite{Sanghavi}, the authors propose an efficient algorithm based on alternating minimization that reconstructs the signal with $\mathcal{O}(n\log(n)^3)$ measurements.
+See Figures \ref{fig:fig1_performance} and \ref{fig:fig3_time_complexity}.} In \cite{Sanghavi}, the authors propose an algorithm based on alternating minimization that reconstructs the signal with $\Theta(n\log(n)^3)$ measurements.
+In \cite{Mahdi}, the authors propose a non-convex algorithm based on Wirtinger flow that reconstructs the signal with measurement and computational complexity of $\Theta(n \log n)$.

 In \cite{Balan,Bandeira,Bodmann,Heinosaari}, several sets of authors investigate the fundamental limits of phase retrieval problem, with the goal of finding necessary or sufficient conditions on the minimum number of measurements needed to guarantee that the solution is unique.
 In summary, $4n-4$ measurements are shown to be sufficient \cite{Bodmann}, and $4n - o(n)$ measurements are necessary \cite{Heinosaari} to reconstruct any signal perfectly.